Persecution of Christians and other religious minorities is not a abstract concern for me. It is deeply personal.

 As the United States Conference of Catholic Bishops has said, “To focus attention on the plight of Christians and other minorities is not to ignore the suffering of others.
 Rather, by focusing on the most vulnerable members of society, we strengthen the entire fabric of society to protect the rights of all.”
 Persons of all faiths suffer persecution.
 In the Middle East, Christians, Yezidis and Shia Muslims suffer from ISIS.
 We must express solidarity in suffering with our brothers and sisters.

-Ralph McCloud is Director of the Catholic Campaign for Human Development at the United States Conference of Catholic Bishops.
+Stephen M. Colecchi is director of the Office of International Justice and Peace of the United States Conference of Catholic Bishops.